jk-obrien/RepData_PeerAssessment1/PA1_template.md

 # Calculate new mean and median values.
 imp_mean   <- format(mean(imp_steps_per_day),   nsmall=2, big.mark=",")
 imp_median <- format(median(imp_steps_per_day), nsmall=2, big.mark=",")

+# Report the sum after imputation for days that had all NAs before imputation.
+new_sum <- format(
+    sum(tapply(act$steps, act$interval, median, na.rm=TRUE)), big.mark=","
+)
 ```

 ### After Imputation of Missing Values
-* Mean Total Steps per Day: 10,766.19
+* Mean Total Steps per Day: 9,503.869
-* Median Total Steps per Day: 10,766.19
+* Median Total Steps per Day: 10,395

-The mean and median are now the same.
-These values are also the same as the mean calculated before imputing missing values (10,766.19) so, other than
+The median value is unchanged by this method of imputation while the mean value
+is now slightly higher than the value calculated before imputation.

+This reflects the presence in the data set of entire days with no data for the
+steps variable.
+Before imputation these days would have been represented as
+"0" in the calculation of steps per day, but after imputation they are reprented
-making the mean and the median the same, the effect of this method of imputation
+by the sum of the median values for all the intervals in the day, thus raising
-was no different in this regard than simply using the `na.rm` argument.
+the mean total steps per day, but leaving the median unaffected.

+There is no visible change in the two histograms because this value is quite
+small (1,141) and would only show up with a much higher number of bins in
+the histogram.

 ## Are there differences in activity patterns between weekdays and weekends?